echo-air-model/echo-air-model.github.io/index.md

 A repository of scripts used for converting emissions to concentrations and health impacts using the InMAP Source Receptor Matrix (ISRM).

-*Libby H. Koolik, Álvaro Alvarado, Amy Budahn, Laurel Plummer, Julian D. Marshall, and Joshua S. Apte*

-Last modified July 29, 2025
+Last modified April 14, 2026

 ----